How will I be matched with an egg donor?

 Who can become an egg donor?

-We make sure that our egg donors healthy, responsible women, between the ages of 18 and 30 (or 18-32, for Jewish egg donors).
-Donor may be of any ethnic background.
+We make sure that our egg donors healthy, responsible women, between the ages of 18 and 30.
+The donor may be of any ethnic background.
 Donors are screened to make sure they are non-smokers, that they have no sexually transmitted diseases, and no genetic disorders or family history of health problems.

 No problem.
 We’re here to answer any questions you may have, to address all your concerns, and to offer our support, to help you navigate this difficult and wonderful process.